WEB EXTRA: Fresno State football presser

 Punishment for penalties

-Tedford spoke before Coyle at the press conference, so he apparently wasn’t already aware about the donuts for the defense on Sunday, but when Tedford was asked about possibly rewarding his defense with something for the shutout, he told the story of a different kind of “reward” for his team.
+Tedford spoke before Coyle at the press conference, so he apparently wasn’t already aware about the donuts for the defense on Sunday.
+However, when Tedford was asked about possibly rewarding his defense with something for the shutout, he told the story of a different kind of “reward” for his team.

 Holmes, Remlinger make impact

-Coyle said it was great to see defensive lineman Jacob Holmes have a nice game (1 fumble recovery, 1 sack) playing close to his hometown in Arizona.
+Coyle said it was great to see defensive lineman Jacob Holmes have a nice game (one fumble recovery, one sack) playing close to his hometown in Arizona.
 Like Mikey Keene, Holmes went to Chandler High School, a short drive from the Arizona State campus.

-Holmes wasn’t the only reserve defensive lineman to make an impact.
-Senior Charles Remlinger also had a sack, and Coyle shared a fun story about Charles’ nickname.
+Jacob Holmes wasn’t the only reserve defensive lineman to make an impact.
+Senior Charles Remlinger also had a sack, and Coyle shared a fun story about Remlinger’s nickname.

 Back-to-back home games